Minterest vs. Morpho

 Minterest removes this external dependency, making liquidations more predictable, fair, and beneficial for the ecosystem.

-Which One is Better for Borrowers?
+Which One is More Attractive for Borrowers?

-Conclusion: Minterest Delivers More Value Than Morpho
+Conclusion: Minterest Aims to Deliver More Value Than Morpho

 Minterest is not just another lending protocol; it fixes a fundamental problem in DeFi by making liquidations fairer, more predictable, and more sustainable.
 While Morpho is an improvement over traditional lending pools, it still shares a similar Aave/Compound’s outdated liquidation model.